Improving Health Provision in Mid Wales

 Changes to Llanidloes Hospital and other Cottage Hospitals

-During 2024, Powys Teaching Health Board announced proposed temporary changes to the provision of services at local cottage hospitals.
+Last year, Powys Teaching Health Board announced proposed temporary changes to the provision of services at local cottage hospitals.
 There was particular concern with a downgrading of services at Llanidloes War Memorial Hospital.
-I was at a very well attended public meeting in Llanidloes in August, in which residents from Llanidloes and the surrounding area were present.
+I was at a very well attended public meeting in Llanidloes last Summer, in which residents from Llanidloes and the surrounding area were present.

 Not only did the hundreds of members of the public outline their concerns about the Health Board’s plans to make changes to the provision of services at Llanidloes Hospital, but it was also clear from the meeting that current and former GPs, and other local health professionals oppose the Health Board’s plans.
 I have a concern that what the Health Board refer to as a temporary change to the provision, will become a permanent change.
 I was further concerned that a downgrading of services will make it more difficult to retain and recruit staff.